Rkcr7/Digitara-Backend/UNIT_TESTS_DOCUMENTATION.md

-# Unit Tests Documentation - Receipt Extractor Backend
+# Unit Tests Documentation - Digitara Backend

 ## Overview

-This document provides comprehensive documentation for the unit tests implemented for the Receipt Extractor backend service.
+This document provides comprehensive documentation for the unit tests implemented for the Digitara backend service.
 All tests are located in `src/receipts/receipts.service.spec.ts` and cover the core functionality as specified in the backend requirements document.

 ## Test Results Summary